London Mayor Boris Johnson backs Brexit in blow for Cameron

 Cameron made a firm commitment three years ago to give voters a simple "in or out" referendum if he was re-elected in 2015.
 He was acting to quell divisions within his own party, which has long had a strong vein of anti-Europe sentiment.

 Cameron has seen Justice Secretary Michael Gove and several junior ministers defect to the "leave" campaign, but none with the political heft of Johnson.

 Two other highly touted possible future Conservative leaders - Treasury Chief George Osborne and Home Secretary Theresa May - have cast their lot with Cameron and will back the "stay" campaign.

 Johnson's decision was not a complete surprise because the 51-year-old former journalist has for several decades criticized the growing EU bureaucracy, first in his newspaper and magazine columns and later from Parliament and city hall.

-Striking likely campaign themes, Johnson criticized EU courts for taking too active a role in British affairs and said the entire European project was in danger of spinning out of "proper democratic control."
+Striking likely campaign themes, Johnson criticized EU courts for taking too active a role in British affairs and said the entire European project was in danger of spinning out of "proper democratic control."it

 The mayor was immediately praised by one of the leaders of the "leave" campaign who have been searching for a charismatic figure with mainstream appeal.

 "We'd like to offer the Mayor of London a warm welcome to the Brexit campaign," said Leave.EU co-chairman Richard Tice.
 "We share his vision of a UK with full, democratic control of its affairs, and a relationship with Europe based on free trade and voluntary cooperation."